Gert25/aws_glue_etl/workflows/README.md

 The infrastructure will be deployed using your default AWS profile.
 You can change your targeted profile in the `provider.tf` file

-Run the following command to output the terraform resources and store it in local environment
+if you terraform executing successfully a bootstrap.sh folder should exist in the root directory of workflows folder.
+Run the following command to execute the bootstrap command

-`terraform output -json user_params | jq -r . > output.sh && source output.sh`
+`. bootstrap.sh`

-- The following command assumes that you are running a bash terminal with `jq` installed.
+This should export environment variables to populate `user_params` for AWS glue workflow when running locally.

 ## Installing python dependencies